 Go back and read it again if you need to.

 You used debt to buy an asset (a house) that generates cash flow in the short-term and builds wealth in the long-term.

 It sounds like an overly simple example (and it is), but it illustrates a principle that successful real estate investors use all the time.
 They use good debt – in the form of other people’s money (banks, private lenders, hard money lenders, etc) – to build wealth for themselves.

 And you can too!

-For the past few years, you’ve been saving money in a piggy bank.
+For the past few years, you’ve been saving money.
 Not for any specific reason, but just because you know it’s the smart thing to do.

-You decide today’s the day you crack open the piggy bank and inside you find you’ve saved up a whole $3,000.
+You decide today’s the day you open up your savings account and inside you find a whole $30,000.

-You could really use a new car, so you take the $3,000 you’ve saved and head down to the dealership where you find this nice little car for sale.
+You could really use a new car, so you take the $30,000 you’ve saved and head down to the dealership where you find a nice vehicle for sale.

-After a bit of negotiating, you talk the salesman into selling you the car for $3,000.
+After a bit of negotiating, you talk the salesperson into selling you the car for $30,000.